dont-copy-my-skins/READ-ME/readme.md

 ✿ Roleplayer (You make us uncomfortable PLEASE do not speak to us)

-✿ Support or are an Endogenic System (A system that formed without trauma)
+✿ Support or are an Endogenic System (Systems w/o trauma)

 ✿ Support Emotionless_Day or Unpredictable_Day

 ✿ Hazbin, DDLC, default, grass, maid, void,

-✿

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━